 The boss walked into the meeting room, and the atmosphere suddenly turned chilly.
 No one wanted to be here because everyone knew this guy had no business being the leader.

 We've all been there, and we've all also heard the mantra over and over that we need to step up and lead.
 In general, that's pretty good advice, the world badly needs great leaders.
-There are times though that you are not helping yourself or anyone else by taking on the leadership role.
+There are times, though, when you are not helping yourself or anyone else by taking on the leadership role.
 Here are 5 signs that you should NOT be the leader.

 WHEN SHOULD YOU NOT BE THE LEADER?